Raezroth/alarm-multiarch-gaming/README.md

 sudo pacstrap -C ./etc/pacman.conf /home/$USER/.armv7h base base-devel chromium pipewire pipewire-alsa pipewire-pulse
 ```

-Use this pacstrap command to add more package/libraries to the runtime. `sudo pacstrap -C /home/$USER/.armv7h/etc/pacman.conf /home/$USER/.armv7h PACKAGES`
+Use this pacstrap command to add more package/libraries to the runtime when needed later on. `sudo pacstrap -C /home/$USER/.armv7h/etc/pacman.conf /home/$USER/.armv7h PACKAGES`

+Use can also use `sudo arch-chroot /home/$USER/.armv7h/` to chroot into the runtime and manage for there with `pacman`

+---

 **NOTE: Only append this when running software that requires 32bit libraries, DO NOT EXPORT**